lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 This registry should follow the rules for "Specification Required" as laid out in {{RFC5226}}.

+Each row corresponds to an OID and ASN.1 type that could appear in a `EvidenceStatement` or `AttestationResult`.

 Registration requests should be formatted as per the registration template below, and receive a three-week review period on the [[TBD]] mailing list, with the advice of one or more Designated